The Long War, Part 37 / The heydays of Bocskai, 1605

 https://www.hungarianottomanwars.com/essays/prince-bocskai-istvan/

-The commander has become Count Dampierre.
+The commander became Count Dampierre.

 Autumn 1605 – The heydays of Prince Bocskai